-Peter M. Ginter, Ph.D., is a nationally recognized professor of strategic management and the Associate Dean for Graduate Studies in the UAB School of Public Health.
+Peter M. Ginter, Ph.D., is a nationally recognized professor of strategic management and the Associate Dean for Graduate Education in the UAB School of Public Health.
 Dr. Ginter is the Director and PI of the Alabama-Mississippi Local Planning Site (LPS) of the Region IV Public Health Training Center (PHTC).
 Dr. Ginter is active in research in strategic management, leadership, and health care organizations.
-He is the author or co-author of 16 books including Strategic Management of Health Care Organizations, 7th ed.
-(2013) with Duncan and Swayne and Public Health Leadership and Management: Context and Cases (2002) with Capper and Swayne.
+He is the author or co-author of 17 books including Strategic Management of Health Care Organizations, 8th ed.
+(2018) with Duncan and Swayne and Public Health Leadership and Management: Context and Cases (2002) with Capper and Swayne.
 Peter has published more than 150 articles, papers, and cases.
 He holds a Ph.D. from University of North Texas.

 Andrew C. Rucks, Ph.D.

 Andrew C. Rucks, Ph.D., is a nationally recognized public health academician with an emphasis on regional coalition building, pediatric medical surge capacity, and preparedness drills and exercises.
 Dr. Rucks is a professor in the department of Health Care Organization and Policy, Director of Finance and Administration, and Executive Director of the Survey Research Unit.
 Dr. Rucks has almost 30 years of academic and business experience.
 Dr. Rucks has authored more than 40 peer-reviewed papers and has more than 30 years of experience in project management.
-He serves as Executive Director of the Survey Research Unit of the UAB School of Public Health.
 He holds a PhD in management science from the University of North Texas.
 He currently serves as an Investigator in the Alabama-Mississippi Local Planning Site (LPS) of the Region IV Public Health Training Center (PHTC).